vsnyc/quickstart-workshop/content/30_setup_repo/10_create_scaffolding.md

 and the repository exists.
 </pre>

-If you see above error message, it means you are using SSH URL to clone the repository, but you don't have SSH private key setup on your development environment machine.
+If you see above error message, it means you are using SSH URL to clone the repository, and you don't have SSH private key setup on your development environment machine.

-To Fix the issue, run the `git clone GITHUB_REPO_URL` with HTTPS URL of your GitHub repo.
+To quick fix the issue, run `git clone GITHUB_REPO_URL` with HTTPS URL of your GitHub repo.

 {{% /expand%}}

 ### Create scaffolding